outde-xyz/website/content/Tutorials/latex_petpeeves.md

 title = {Some Paper on {MG}s}
 ```

-This way, you will get the correct lowercase or sentence case depending on the publisher's stylesheet, and either way `MGs` will stay MGs and won't be lowercased to *mgs*.
+This way, you will get the correct lowercase or Title Case depending on the publisher's stylesheet, and either way `MGs` will stay MGs and won't be lowercased to *mgs*.

 # More to come